* ESC - close the search window

 Book Aid International

-As Publishing Perspectives reports.
-In December, an initial 25,000-book shipment was announced in this project, with leading support from Hachette UK, Oxford University Press, Bloomsbury, HarperCollins, and Pan Macmillan.
+as reported by Publishing Perspectives.
+In December, the project announced an initial 25,000-book shipment with leading support from Hachette UK, Oxford University Press, Bloomsbury, HarperCollins, and Pan Macmillan.

-That original shipment went into Kyiv in November, and the organization says that more than 10,000 of those books, including children’s books, literary classics, art and leisure books, and English-as-a-foreign language texts, have now been distributed to more than 68 libraries, many of which are on the front line, according to Book Aid’s team members with whom Publishing Perspectives spoke on Tuesday.
+The first shipment arrived in Kyiv last November, and the organization says that more than 10,000 of those books, including children’s books, literary classics, art, leisure books, and English-as-a-foreign language texts, have now been distributed to more than 68 libraries, many of which are on the front line, according to Book Aid’s team members with whom Publishing Perspectives spoke on Tuesday.

 In partnership with the Nova Post humanitarian initiative, Book Aid International’s publisher-donated books in that first tranche have been distributed to regions including Chernihiv, Kherson, Dnipro, Kharkiv, Donetsk, Kyiv, and Chernivtsi.